-This collection of poems revolve around bedtime, making it the perfect nighttime companion whether you want to read one poem a night as part of your reading routine or enjoy the book in its entirety.
-The beautiful and playful illustrations remind me of my favorite childhood nursery rhyme book, Mother Goose illustrated by Gyo Fujikawa. [poetry picture book, ages 2 and up]
+This collection of poems revolves around bedtime, making it the perfect nighttime companion whether you want to read one poem a night as part of your reading routine or enjoy the book in its entirety.
+The beautiful and playful illustrations remind me of my favorite childhood nursery rhyme book, Mother Goose, illustrated by Gyo Fujikawa. [poetry picture book, ages 2 and up]

 Sing a Song of Seasons Poetry Anthology GIVEAWAY!

 I’m giving away Sing a Song of Seasons: A Nature Poem for Each Day of the Year.
 Please fill out the Rafflecopter below to enter.
 I can only mail to U.S. and AFO boxes.

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.